tpm2-software/tpm2-tools/man/tpm2_certify.1.md

 # OPTIONS

-These options control the ceritifcation:
+These options control the certification:

   * **-H**, **--obj-handle**=_OBJECT\_HANDLE_:
     The handle of the object to be certified.